 Getting Past the Labels and Practices

 Like anything, research will give you answers.
 If you are seeking nothing other than honey flavor, commercial store-bought honey is your best bet.
 It is consistent in flavor and content.

-If you are seeking medicine and health benefits you will have to talk to people and ask questions.
+If you seek medical and health benefits, you must talk to people and ask questions.
 Even still - you will have to take someone's word over the money for your health and the bees.